 Korean Conflict: Recent Troubles

-- In 2016 North Korea conducted two nuclear test (its fourth and fifth tests).
+- In 2016 North Korea conducted two nuclear tests (its fourth and fifth tests).
 In addition, it successfully launched medium and long-range missiles.

 - Despite global condemnation and warnings, it continued its ventures and in March 2017, launched four Ballistic Missiles.

-- Portraying an offensive stance, US started deploying THAAD (Terminal High Altitude Area Defence) in South Korea from March 2017.
-(Note: For information on India’s Ballistic missile defence system click here)
+- Portraying an offensive stance, the US started deploying THAAD (Terminal High Altitude Area Defence) in South Korea in March 2017.
+(Note: For information on India’s Ballistic missile defense system click here)

 - Unfazed by the threats, on 4th July 2017 (Independence Day of USA) North Korea claimed to have successfully launched an Inter-Continental Ballistic Missile (ICBM), capable of reaching even Alaska, USA.